 - Diagnostic logs.
 Diagnostic logs are all logs emitted by every resource.
 These logs include Windows event system logs, Azure Blob storage logs, tables, and queue logs.

 - Firewall logs.
 The Application Gateway provides full diagnostic and access logs.
 Firewall logs are available for Application Gateway resources that have WAF enabled.

 - Log archiving.
 All diagnostic logs are configured to write to a centralized and encrypted Azure Storage account for archival with a defined retention period (2 days).
 Logs are then connected to Azure Log Analytics for processing, storing, and dashboarding.
-Log Analytics is an OMS service that helps collect and analyze data generated by resources in your cloud and on-premises environments.
+Log Analytics is a service that helps collect and analyze data generated by resources in your cloud and on-premises environments.

 Encryption and secrets management